MosRos/Clean-Architecture-MVP/README.md

 ### Features
 * Java
-* Clean Architecture: I have seen some people using a centralized data manager for data and model layer.
+* Clean Architecture: I have seen some people using a centralized data manager for data and model layer but I am not intrested in that approach because I think centralized approach is not modular freindly.
 * Repository Pattern with RxJava.
 * MVP Design Pattern: this design act on presentation layer.
 * Android ViewBinding(different from databinding): instead of ButterKnife in classic MVPs, I used new android ViewBinding.